The 10-second check you should run right now

 }

-What's wrong here: the Stripe secret key is prefixed with NEXT_PUBLIC_, making it available in the browser.
-Anyone can open DevTools, find the key, and use it to issue refunds, create charges, or access your entire Stripe account.
+What's wrong: the Stripe secret key is prefixed with NEXT_PUBLIC_, so it's visible in your bundle.
+Anyone can open DevTools and find it.
+With your secret key, they can issue refunds, create charges, and read your entire Stripe account.

-The right way: API route as a proxy
+The right way: move the secret to an API route

 import Stripe from "stripe";

-// No NEXT_PUBLIC_ prefix -- this stays on the server
+// No NEXT_PUBLIC_ prefix — this never reaches the browser

 const stripe = new Stripe(process.env.STRIPE_SECRET_KEY!);